-Acrylic, also known as Plexiglas®, is a transparent thermoplastic that is often chosen as a light, durable and cost-effective replacement for glass.
+Acrylic, also known as Perspex or Plexiglass®, is a transparent thermoplastic that is often chosen as a light, durable and cost-effective replacement for glass.
 It is approximately 17 times stronger than glass, weather resistant, easy to cut and shape, and shatter-resistant, making it safer than glass and suitable for a wider range of applications, from aquariums to retail signs.
 It is also used as an economical alternative to polycarbonate.
-Plexiglas® is a registered trademark of Evonik Industries.
+Plexiglass® is a registered trademark of Evonik Industries.

 Acrylics have been used extensively for many applications since the material was first invented in 1927 by Rohn & Haas A. G.